-- Pour cold water into a bowl then sprinkle the gelatin over the top and let sit for 15 minutes
+- Pour cold water into a bowl then sprinkle the gelatin over the top, whisk then let sit for 15 minutes

 - Prepare an ice bath (ice and a little water in a large bowl that your pot can fit in)

-- Add the egg yolks, ¾c Local Hive Honey™, lemon juice, zest and salt to a medium sauce pot and heat over low heat, whisking constantly
+- Add the egg yolks, ¾c Local Hive Honey™, lemon juice, zest and salt to a medium sauce pot and heat over low – medium heat, whisking constantly

 - Be careful not to scramble the eggs.
 If the pot is getting too hot remove it from the heat while still whisking constantly until cooled slightly

-- Continue whisking mixture until slightly thickened, enough to coat the back of a spoon.
+- Continue whisking mixture until thickened, enough to coat the back of a spoon.
 Similar to a hollandaise sauce

-- Remove the mixture from the heat, whisk in the gelatin mixture then set in ice bath to cool
+- Remove the mixture from the heat, whisk in the gelatin mixture then set in ice bath to cool, whisking occasionally

 Beating the Egg Whites